 - Tales (2015)

 As previously mentioned, the Todds have written many short stories.
-Some of those that do not fall within their established series have been published in anthology collections, which are listed below.
+Some of those that do not fall within their series have been published in the anthology collections below.

 - Mystery Writers of America Presents Death Do Us Part (2006)

 - Death Knell V (2016)